Español

-Finding out more information about the DNA in the breast cancer cells can help predict how fast the cancer cells are dividing and growing.
+Finding out more information about the DNA in breast cancer cells can help predict how fast those cancer cells are dividing and growing.
+If you want to learn more about DNA and breast cancer, you should first understand two important terms: ploidy and cell proliferation.

 The ploidy of cancer cells refers to the amount of DNA they contain.